 This is not a hunting bow—with its somewhat-slow 206 FPS measurement and long axle-to-axle length, it’s not a great bow drag into the woods—but it’s a great option for round-target and 3D shooting.

-The Southland Archery Supply SAS Rage Compound Bow
+The Southland Archery Supply SAS Outrage Compound Bow

 - Good axle-to-axle length can augment accuracy;